 Students must apply for financial aid using the FAFSA, Free Application for Federal Student Aid, to determine eligibility for employment.
 Having work-study listed on an award letter does not guarantee employment.
-Eligible students must also complete a separate work-study application and secure employment.
-Job information will be sent to students before the start of fall semester.
+Eligible students must also complete a separate work-study contract and secure employment.
 HCC employs 200-250 students who work part-time (approximately 10 hours per week) during the school year.
-Most jobs are on campus, and students currently earn between $7.00 and $8.00 per hour.
+Most jobs are on campus.
 Students are paid every two weeks.

-If work-study eligibility does not appear on your award letter, contact the financial aid office to determine if you are eligible.
+If work-study eligibility does not appear on your award letter, contact the financial aid staff to determine if you are eligible.

-Summer employment is available for needy students who have applied for financial aid for the coming school year before May 1.
+Summer employment is available for needy students who are registered for fall and have applied for financial aid for the coming school year.
 Summer workers are expected to save as much as possible toward their upcoming school expenses.

 For more information, check the links below.

 See the HCC Work-Study Handbook for more information.

 See the MHESO Site for more details on the Minnesota State Work Study Program.